dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/quickstart-bazel.md

 # Quickstart: Building with Bazel

 This tutorial aims to get you up and running with GoogleTest using the Bazel build system.
-If you're using GoogleTest for the first time or need a refresher, we recommend this tutorial as a starting point.
+If you're using GoogleTest for the first time or need m_a refresher, we recommend this tutorial as m_a starting point.

 ## Prerequisites